jako-hub-old/rubity/README.md

 Hi Ayenda, i want to share with you how I solved the test, is based on the screenshots included with the test specification.
 I tried to include every aspect that were expected to be included.
-I created the project using create-react-app script, the folder structure is the one i use for almost every big proyect with react and react native, this folder structure allows me to share different components and funcitonalities from React and React native, avoiding re-write from scratch a lot of code.
+I created the project using create-react-app script, the folder structure is the one i use for almost every big proyect with react and react native, this folder structure allows me to share different components and funcitonalities from React and React native, avoiding re-write from scratch a lot of code (I designed this folder structure trying again and again to perfect it).

 Any comments or aspects to improve are totally welcome
 # Thanks!